 Some pretty plants and old pots finish off the rustic look.

-I can’t wait to plant it for each season.
+I can’t wait to plant my new garden planter box for each season.
 Maybe some herbs, or even veggies.
 Definitely flowers, too!
+On second thought, the veggies will be planted in our DIY raised garden beds made with scrap wood.
+You can never have too many veggies.

 How about you?
 Have you been able to plant anything yet?